microsoft/DUCK/docs/architecture.md

 * ZURB Foundation

 AngularJS provides UI-side service lifecycle management, databinding, templating, MVC, and REST communications with the backend.
 ZURB Foundation provides grid-based UI layout, cross-browser support, componentry, and typography.
-In addition Sass (SCSS) is used for CSS extensibility.
+In addition, Sass (SCSS) is used for CSS extensibility.

 The frontend UI is constrained to (mostly) coarse-grained requests to the backend as defined by the API.
 Consequently, nearly all rendering and validation will be performed on the client.
-The enhances fault-tolerance as well as performance since it avoids server invocation latency as well as introduces higher tolerance for network and server-side interruptions.
+This enhances fault-tolerance as well as performance since it avoids server invocation latency as well as introduces higher tolerance for network and server-side interruptions.
 From an end-user perspective, this will assist DUCK in providing a consistent and performant UI experience.